varunsriva/cmdchallenge/README.md

 Q6: Create an empty file named take-the-command-challenge in the current working directory.
 A6: touch take-the-command-challenge
-O6:

 Q7: Create a directory named tmp/files in the current working directory
 A7: mkdir tmp && cd tmp && mkdir files

-O7:
+Q8: Copy the file named take-the-command-challenge to the directory tmp/files
+A8: cp take-the-command-challenge tmp/files

+Q9: Move the file named take-the-command-challenge to the directory tmp/files
+A9: mv take-the-command-challenge tmp/files